rg772/csvdataform/README.md

     - number
 - slug - Automatically created by the first 10 words of the label.
 This is the data key name in the object

-Do not have column headers in your CSV file.
+Do not have column headers in your CSV file. `Required` inferred by ending the label with a asterisk.

 | Column 1 (Label)      | Column 2 (Type)    | Column 3  (slug)   |
 | :------------- | :---------- | :----------- |